mkralik42/darkly/change_value_survey/Ressources/README.md

-# INSUFFICIENT DATA VALIDATION
+# INSECURE DATA VALIDATION

 ## VULNERABILITY
-In the page survey, there is an array where you can vote with a user input.
-Let's see if the values are protected.
+On the survey page, users can submit votes through an array with a user input.
+However, there are concerns about the effectiveness of input validation protection.
+Let's examine the security measures in place for these values.

 ## EXPLOIT
-Click right > inspect > Network > Post /?page=survey > Request, here we can see that there are two values (subject et value).
-Right click on the POST > Edit and Resend > scroll down to body and change the values.
-Then send it and check the Response if the page didn't load.
+By inspecting the network traffic after submitting a vote (/?page=survey), we identify the values (subject and value) included in the request body.
+Right-clicking on the POST request allows us to edit and resend it.
+By modifying the value to something higher than 10, we were able to obtain the flag.
+Upon sending it, we checked the response to confirm successful exploitation.

 ## INFOS
-This vulnerability may expose the web application to many situations like injection, attack, buffer overflow, etc.
+This vulnerability exposes the web application to various threats, including injection attacks, buffer overflows, and more.

 ## PATCH
-The values should always be controlled, sanitized and checked in the backend.
+To limit this issue, it is essential to implement robust backend controls, ensuring values are thoroughly validated, sanitized, and checked before processing.

 ## SOURCES
 https://cheatsheetseries.owasp.org/cheatsheets/XML_Security_Cheat_Sheet.html#improper-data-validation